Newspaper Page Text

 BY GENE WHITE

-Just three weeks after, Mrs. Walt
+Just three weeks after.
+Mr Walt

-Ray and her husband., highly re
+Ray and her busband, highly re

-spected white citizens of Norcross,
+spected white citizens of Norcross.

-Georgia, had been granted a deeree
+Georgia, had been granted a decree

 for damage suits in Fulton superior